developwho/developwho/README.md

 ### 👨💻 About Me
 [//]: # Hello :D
-- 🔭 현재 이것저것 탐색 중
+- 🔭 Side project in progress... brace yourself for awesomeness
 - 🌱 Interested in AI
 - ⚡ COLD PLUNGE WITH DEVELOP